 The site is currently used as a depot by Bath & North East Somerset Council for its Street Cleansing operations.
 Vehicles and staff are located at this site, along with bays for the street cleaning waste, whilst another part of the site is leased to a local car dealership for vehicle storage.

-The council is proposing a new central recycling facility to serve residents of Bath to replace the existing facility at Midland Road in the Bath Riverside area, which has planning permission for housing development.
+The council is committed to replacing the existing facility at Midland Road in the Bath Riverside area, which has planning permission for housing development.
 With the declaration of the climate emergency the council developed a new consolidated Keynsham Recycling Hub.
-Alongside the new Keynsham Recycling Hub, the council is proposing a new central recycling facility to serve residents of the city, particularly those in central and eastern Bath for whom Keynsham may not be readily accessible.
+Alongside the new Keynsham Recycling Hub, a new central recycling facility is needed to serve residents of the city, particularly those in central and eastern Bath for whom Keynsham may not be readily accessible.
 An exhaustive site search was undertaken across Bath and Locksbrook Road was found to be the most suitable.
 The recycling facility at Midland Road was identified for redevelopment as part of the Bath Western Riverside Area plan adopted in 2008 and has planning permission for redevelopment.

 The council is committed to providing continued household recycling facilities for city residents, to complement the new facility at the Keynsham Recycling Hub, and to serve residents of the city, particularly those in central and eastern Bath for whom Keynsham or Welton Recycling Centre may not be readily accessible.